frictionlessdata/fellows/docs/onboarding.md

 *   Set working hours & don’t feel like you have to be available 24/7.
 *   You can reach out/ping me on Slack whenever, but I will only respond during my working hours (and you should too!)
 *   Turn on your video during calls if you are comfortable doing so.
-*   Take calls in a quiet place and show up on time.
+*   Take calls in a quiet place.
-*   Use a calendar app (like Google Calendar) to keep track of our meetings.
+*   Use a calendar app (like Google Calendar) to keep track of our meetings, and show up on time to our meetings.
 *   Learn each other’s time zones.
 *   Make sure your internet connection is strong.
 Connect via ethernet if needed.
 *   Set up a desk/working area with good lighting & a good chair.